microsoft/code-with-engineering-playbook/docs/documentation/tools/automation.md

-# How to automate simple checks
+# How to Automate Simple Checks

-If you want to automate some checks on your markdown documents, there are several tools that you could leverage.
+If you want to automate some checks on your Markdown documents, there are several tools that you could leverage.
 For example:

 - [Code Analysis / Linting](../../code-reviews/recipes/markdown.md#code-analysis-linting)
-  - [markdownlint](../../code-reviews/recipes/markdown.md#markdownlint) to verify markdown syntax and enforce rules that make the text more readable.
+  - [markdownlint](../../code-reviews/recipes/markdown.md#markdownlint) to verify Markdown syntax and enforce rules that make the text more readable.
   - [markdown-link-check](https://github.com/tcort/markdown-link-check) to extract links from markdown texts and check whether each link is alive (200 OK) or dead.
   - [proselint](../../code-reviews/recipes/markdown.md#proselint) to check for jargon, spelling errors, redundancy, corporate speak and other language related issues.
   - [write-good](../../code-reviews/recipes/markdown.md#write-good) to check English prose.